Skip to main content

 • 50% + 45% = 95%

-3. In relation to the improvement of the limits provided for in article 94.1.b) of Law 20/1991 for the islands of La Palma, La Gomera and El Hierro, after the modification made for the tax periods starting on November 7, 2018 by Law 8/2018, of November 5, to be able to apply the increased percentages of the maximum limit on the positive adjusted full quota in said minor islands, the taxpayer is required to have its tax domicile or a permanent establishment in such islands, and that the investment is located and used in them.
+3. In relation to the improvement of the limits provided for in article 94.1.b) of Law 20/1991 for the islands of La Palma, La Gomera and El Hierro, after the modification made for the tax periods started on or after November 7, 2018 by Law 8/2018, of November 5, in order to be able to apply the increased percentages of the maximum limit on the positive adjusted integral quota in said minor islands, it is required that the taxpayer has his tax domicile or a permanent establishment in such islands, and that the investment is located and used in them.

-Regarding the application of the limits in those cases in which the taxpayer generates deductions in the aforementioned minor islands and in the rest of the Canary archipelago, must meet simultaneously the following criteria:
+As regards the application of the limits in those cases in which the taxpayer generates deductions in the aforementioned minor islands and in the rest of the Canary Islands archipelago, he/she must attend simultaneously to the following criteria:

-1. The deductions generated in the three indicated islands must respect their own improved limit.
-Likewise, deductions generated in the rest of the Canary Islands must also respect their own improved limit.
+1. The deductions generated on the three islands indicated must respect their own improved limit.
+Likewise, the deductions generated in the rest of the Canary Islands must also respect their own improved limit.

-2. In the event that there are both deductions in the three mentioned islands and in the rest of the Canary Islands, the maximum limit for both types of deductions will be the upper one, that is, the improved limit of the three islands.
+2. In the event that there are deductions both on the three islands mentioned and on the rest of the Canary Islands, the maximum limit for both types of deductions will be the higher one, that is, the improved limit for the three islands.

-3. In the event that deductions apply in the three aforementioned islands and in the rest of the Canary Islands, the latter will not be able to benefit from the increased limit of the three islands.
+3. In the event that deductions apply on the three islands mentioned and on the rest of the Canary Islands, the latter will not be able to benefit from the increased limit for the three islands.

 Practical cases

-Below is a series of examples in which you can see in a more graphic way how the increased limits are applied in cases where the taxpayer generates deductions for investments on the islands of La Palma, La Gomera and El Hierro, as well as in the rest of the Canary archipelago.
+Below is a series of examples that show in a more graphic way how the increased limits are applied in cases where the taxpayer generates deductions for investments in the islands of La Palma, La Gomera and El Hierro, as well as in the rest of the Canary Islands.

 Example 1

-Company "A" with tax domicile in the Canary Islands, has made investments in different islands of the Canary archipelago in 2020, for which it has generated the following deductions:
+Company "A" with tax domicile in the Canary Islands, has made investments in different islands of the Canary Islands in the year 2020, for which it has generated the following deductions:

 Deductions generated in 2020: